LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

 toc: false
 ---

+# Changelog
+## Differences between R1 and R2
+ * Add `just_via` algorithm to allow type customization at the head of a work chain.
+ * Add `when_all` to fill missing gap in the ability to join sender chains.
+ * Add `indexed_for` based on feedback during the Belfast meeting to have a side-effecting algorithm.
+ * Propose question on replacing `bulk_execute` with `indexed_for` for the Prague meeting.

-# Differences between R0 and R1
+## Differences between R0 and R1
  * Improve examples to be clearer, and fully expanded into function call form.
  * Add reference to range.adapter.
  * Remove `is_noexcept_sender`.